So here you go, folks. Presenting…Mr. Wayfarer.

 Goodness, is it only March?
 I can do this.
 Nine more months and I get to reset and wish myself another happy, hard year.

 Why does Facebook famously feed depression?
 The Happiest Virtual Place On Earth can feel like one endless reminder of the Things That Are Missing in our life.
 Offline, I look at the people around me.
 My single friends would give an arm to be married.
 Those with families of their own each have their burden, ones I am grateful to have been spared.
 So why are we convinced that others were dealt better cards, when every one of us remains in need of support and understanding?

 Reasons We’re Sure Everybody Else Is Happier

 1. We are unsatisfied with our lot, no matter how it turns.
 The human condition is not, in the language of mathematicians, an equation but an inequality: My life < The Ideal.
 By literary metaphor, we are an unfinished story, which is why our heart beats for more.
 More money, more time, more joy, more toys, more love.
 We bring to the table our fractured perspective, limited understanding, hopes conceived of an unresolved past.
 We will never, by the bootstraps of our humanness, be able to complete our relationships because we can’t complete ourselves.

 2. Our sense of entitlement.
 Conflict in these imperfect relationships gives us away and pride declares, “I deserve better.
 He owes me appreciation, recognition.
 She should’ve given me the benefit of the doubt.”
-Disgruntled where we are, how nice and green lies the grass on the other side.
+Disgruntled where we are, how green we find the grass on the other side.